Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat sniffing at a vase of cat grass

 In any case, there are quite a few cat grass varieties out there, and they all have perks for our furballs.
 So, which grass type will be best for your cat?
 How do you grow it manually?
-Today, we’ll cover all five grass types and their pros, learn how to cultivate them and share essential care tips.
-Here goes!
+Today, we’ll cover five grass types and their pros, learn how to cultivate them and share essential care tips.
+Here goes!!

 divider-cat